This section provides you with an overview of the land register of Scotland.

 History of the Registers of Scotland

 Scotland has maintained public registers for approximately seven hundred years, with registers relating to land being kept in Edinburgh Castle from the 13th century onwards.
 The Sasine Register is the world's first national public register of property ownership rights, established by an Act of the (old) Parliament of Scotland in 1617, and has provided a public record of rights in property since that time.
-Scotland will host the Registers of Title Conference in October 2017, in the 400th anniversary year of registration of property rights.

 The shift from a register of deeds to a register of titles began some eighty years before the Land Register itself was established by statute in 1979.
-The Land Register was introduced gradually, starting in 1981, and emncompassed the whole of Scotland by2003.
+The Land Register was introduced gradually, starting in 1981, and encompassed the whole of Scotland by2003.
 The introduction of the Land Register along with a system of state guaranteed title to land removed significant risks and uncertainties inherent to property transactions prior to establishment of this register.

 The 2012 Act commenced in December 2014.
 The main purpose of the Act was to reform and restate the law on the registration of rights to land in Scotland, realigning registration law with property law.